Sacks of dice with fair totals: Applications and further questions.

-We close by noting an open question for the reader.
-We can factor the dice $\dd_s(x)$ defined before Corollary~\ref{degreedivisibility} as $\dd_s(x)=(1+x^{s})(1+x^{2s-1})=\psi_2(x^s)\psi_2(x^{2s-1})$.
-By (\ref{atomicsfdie}) above this gives an atomization and, at least for small $s$, there are no others.\footnote{The roots of $\psi_2(n)=1+x^n$ are those \thst{2n}{th} roots of unity that are not \thst{n}{th} roots of unity, from which its irreducible factors over $\RR$ are easily found.
-To find all atomizations of $\dd_s(x)$ by brute force, we simply enumerate all partitions of the factors for both $n=s$ and $n=s-1$, find those for which the product of the factors in each part has all coefficients non-negative (and hence gives a die polynomial), and eliminate any that themselves contain non-atomic dice.} All other atomizations of semifair dice not lying in a fair sack that we have found contain only semifair dice, but this does not follow from (\ref{atomicsfdie}) above and we have not found any proof.
-So we close by asking the reader, ``\emph{Must every semifair die have a semifair atomization?}'' or, more greedily, ``\emph{Is semifairness closed under atomization?}''.
+We conclude by posing a few questions to the reader.
+We can factor the dice $\ee_s(x)$ defined above as $\ee_s(x)=(1+x^{s})(1+x^{2s-1})=\Psi_2(x^s)\Psi_2(x^{2s-1})$.
+This is an atomization by Corollary~\ref{atomic}.(\ref{atomicsfdie}) and, at least for small $s$, there are no others.\footnote{The roots of $\Psi_2(x^k)=1+x^k$ are those $2k${th} roots of unity that are not $k${th} roots of unity, from which its irreducible factors over $\RR$ are easily found.
+To find all atomizations of $\dd_s(x)$ by brute force, we simply enumerate all partitions of the factors for both $k=s$ and $k=s-1$, find those for which the product of the factors in each part has all coefficients nonnegative (and hence gives a die polynomial), and eliminate any that themselves contain nonatomic dice.} All other atomizations of semifair dice not lying in a fair sack that we have found contain only semifair dice, but this does not follow from (\ref{atomicsfdie}) above and we have not found any proof.
+So we ask the reader, ``\emph{Must every semifair die have a semifair atomization?}'' or, more greedily, ``\emph{Is semifairness closed under atomization?}''

-\subsection{Acknowledgements}
+In a related direction, we may define, following Chapman and McClain~\cite{ChapmanMcClain}, the elasticity of a polynomial in $\RR^+[x]$ to be the maximum of the ratios $\frac{n}{n'}$ for which the polynomial has an atomization with $n$ atoms and a second with $n'$.
+Examples are given in \cite{ChapmanMcClain} of polynomials having elasticity equal to any rational number $r\ge 1$.
+But while $\Psi_t(x)$ has many atomizations by Corollary~\ref{atomic}, the number of atoms in all of them is the number of prime factors of $t$.
+That is, $\Psi_t(x)$ has elasticity $1$.
+So we close by asking, ``\emph{What are the possible elasticities of more general semifair polynomials?}'' or, more greedily again, ``\emph{Do all semifair polynomials have elasticity exactly $1$?}''

+\subsection{Acknowledgements.}

 Part of this work was completed while the author was on a Fordham University Faculty Fellowship and visiting the Vietnam Institute for Advanced Studies in Mathematics, Galatasaray University and the Universitá di Firenze.
-I thank all of these institutions for their support, and \begin{otherlanguage*}{vietnam}Nguyễn Hữu Dự\end{otherlanguage*}, Ayberk Zeytin and Giorgio Ottaviani for their personal hospitality.
-I am also grateful to Abe Smith and Dave Swinarski for helpful conversations.
+I thank all of these institutions for their support, and \begin{otherlanguage*}{vietnamese}Nguyễn Hữu Dự\end{otherlanguage*}, Ayberk Zeytin and Giorgio Ottaviani for their personal hospitality.
+I am also grateful to Abe Smith and Dave Swinarski for helpful conversations and to the two anonymous referees for their careful reading of an earlier draft and for suggesting a number of improvements.

 \bibspread